 USB-C headphones also referred to as USB Type-C headphones, are headphones that connect to your device through a USB-C port, unlike traditional headphones that connect through a 3.5mm audio jack.

-USB-C is fast becoming the next universal port, and it’s already replacing the old micro USB and USB-A connections.
+USB-C connectivity is fast becoming the next universal port available on a broad range of devices, and it’s already replacing the old micro USB and USB-A connections.
 Earlier, phone manufacturers would add a USB-C and a 3.5mm audio port to smartphones, but many are now ditching the 3.5mm audio port in favor of a sleeker and more premium design.
 Without a 3.5mm audio port, users are left with two options — wireless headphones or wired USB-C earbuds.

 The main difference between USB C headphones and other headphones, like the best TV headphones for seniors, is the connection type.
 Since most new smartphones and tablets come with a USB-C port, you need headphones with a USB-C connector to plugin for wired listening.